- Start dateSeptember 2018

 BA Sculpture graduates include four artists represented in the Saatchi Collection's British Art in the Nineties exhibition, Turner Prize nominee Cathy de Monchaux as well as many more who are now successfully working in studio practice.

 Our students have also taken placements with AB Foundry, Engineered Arts, Horniman Museum, Royal National Theatre and Tate Britain, while many others continue their practice on postgraduate programmes at the Royal College of Art, Royal Academy and the Slade.

-BA Sculpture alumni have worked with galleries including Stephen Friedman Gallery, White Cube, the Royal Festival Hall as well as for artists such as Cerith Wyn Evans, Angus Fairhirst and Anthony Gormley.
+BA Sculpture alumni have worked with galleries including Stephen Friedman Gallery, White Cube and the Royal Festival Hall, as well as, for artists such as Cerith Wyn Evans, Angus Fairhirst and Anthony Gormley.